piyush8358/DockerContainer_Scaling_using-Finger-/Readme.md

 - The client will show the result on the screen.

 - with this we can scale the container independently of the EC2 instance
-- By showing the finger to camera we can delete the container and by showing the finger we can create the container.
+- By showing the finger to camera we can  also delete the container and by showing the finger we can create the container.

 # Output of the project: